NicholasBoss/itm220grading/README.md

 Make sure to add the MySQL Server 8.0/bin folder to the PATH when installation is complete

-Access to the airportdb_dump.sql file (2.14 GB).
-This will install an ~8GB database.
+Access to the airportdb_dump.sql file (2.14 GB) and the passenger_modifications.sql file (1010 bytes).
+This will install an ~8GB database and modify the passenger information.
 Normal run time to install depends on the speed of the machine but could take up to 1 hour.
-Ask the instructor for access to the file.
+Ask the instructor for access to the files.

 ## How to Set Up the Environment